 The key takeaway is to perform an in-depth insider risk assessment, paying attention to various insider threat scenarios — and to make this a regular practice.

-With Ekran System’s comprehensive insider risk management functionality, you can deter, detect, and disrupt any insider threats.
-Request a free 30-day trial of Ekran System to start preventing insider threats right now!
+With Ekran System’s comprehensive functionality, you can implement effective insider risk management strategies for your organization.
+Request a free 30-day trial of Ekran System to start preventing insider threats right now